2002 Brazilian Grand Prix: Warm-up

 On race morning, drivers completed installation laps in their race and spare cars to test their systems during a half-hour warm-up session in sunny weather.
-Michael Schumacher lapped fastest at 1:15.866, ahead of De La Rosa, Räikkönen, the Williams duo of Ralf Schumacher and Montoya, Barrichello, Coulthard, Frentzen, McNish and Bernoldi in positions two through ten.
+Michael Schumacher lapped fastest at 1:15.866, ahead of De la Rosa, Räikkönen, the Williams duo of Ralf Schumacher and Montoya, Barrichello, Coulthard, Frentzen, McNish and Bernoldi in positions two through ten.
 Webber and teammate Yoong collided at the Senna S chicane, with Yoong spinning off at turn seven.
 McNish swerved to avoid the slowing Bernoldi at the pit lane entry before Bernoldi sped up and weaved towards McNish.

-Bernoldi crashed against the tyre barrier at the bottom of the hill at the Senna S chicane with two minutes remaining.
-This caused the rear of his car to catch fire when the oil tank was ruptured, necessitating a red flag as the FIA medical car was deployed to the scene.
-Drivers swerved to avoid the detached wheels from Bernoldi's car, which was stationary on the track, but they were not warned by yellow flags.
-As medical car driver and former Formula One racer Alex Ribeiro came to aid Bernoldi, Heidfeld was unable to slow down and lost control of his vehicle.
+With two minutes remaining, Bernoldi struck the tyre barrier at the bottom of the hill at the Senna S chicane, with such force that the oil tank ruptured, causing the rear of his car to catch fire and necessitating a red flag as the FIA medical car was deployed to the scene.
+Drivers swerved to avoid the detached wheels from Bernoldi's stationary car on the track, but they were not warned by yellow flags.
+As medical car driver and former Formula One racer Alex Ribeiro came to Bernoldi's aid, Heidfeld was unable to slow down and lost control of his vehicle.
 Heidfeld ran onto the grass on the inside, colliding with the guardrail and the medical car's left-front door just as Ribeiro opened it.
 No one was hurt but Heidfeld's car sustained heavy suspension damage.
 Warm-up was stopped for ten minutes, and the medical car was replaced.
 Heidfeld was not penalised for hitting the medical car.